patmc225/playlax-landing-page/PlayLax_Legal.md

 **Effective Date:** October 17, 2025

-These Terms & Conditions (“Terms”) govern your use of the PlayLax app (“App”), operated by PlayLax, LLC (“we”, “us”, “our”).
+These Terms & Conditions (“Terms”) govern your use of the PlayLax app (“App”), operated by PlayLax LLC (“we”, “us”, “our”).
 By accessing or using the App, you agree to these Terms.

 ## 1. Eligibility